Mrcolgate2024/Stashly_BE/AZURE_DEPLOYMENT.md

 - Check App Service logs for any issues
 - Verify environment variables are set correctly
 - Ensure Docker container is running with `docker ps`
 - Check Azure Portal for deployment status and logs
+- Verify market data files are properly mounted in the container
+- Check research agent logs for any initialization issues